 Don't run for cover

 If you find yourself overwhelmed, don't seek the refuge of a dark, quiet room the way you might for a migraine.
 A strong cannabis high can result in anxiety and a feeling of overstimulation from specific sources.
 Some music and conversation can seem loud and confusing.
 Small tasks can become complicated and simple decisions can become monumental.
+Getting too high can give you a mental roadblock.

 Instead of fleeing from choices and sensory input it is important to try and embrace sight and sound, so seek out the kind that makes you happy.
 If you hide in darkness, then your mind is going to fill that void, and you won't always get to choose what shows up.
 If you stay in the real world, you can probably turn the music down or change the conversation.
 Having something in your environment for every sense is helpful.
 Have a beverage and food at hand, something to fiddle with, something to view, and some music is good also.